intro-to-data/Labs/Week 01/README.md

 - Part 1: Prologue.
 You should answer these questions on Canvas.
 - Part 2: Roll The Dice, Spreadsheet Edition
-- Part 3: Roll The Die, R Edition
+- Part 3: Roll The Dice, R Edition
 - Part 4: Review

 This is also an oportunity to roll some dice and create some random samples